User Friendly: Ideas

-Since 2000, User Friendly has been published in a variety of newspapers, including The National Post in Canada.

-Hiatuses, ending, reruns, and shutdown
+Suspension

-The strip went on hiatus from June 1, 2009 to August 2009 due to personal reasons.
+The strip went on hiatus from June 1, 2009 to August 2009 for personal reasons.
 In this period, previous strips were re-posted.

-A second hiatus lasted from December 1, 2009 until August 1, 2010, again due to personal reasons.
+A second hiatus lasted from December 1, 2009 until August 1, 2010, again for personal reasons.
 New cartoons, supplied by the community as part of a competition, started to appear as of August 2, 2010.

 From November 1, 2010 through November 21, 2010, Illiad published a special "Remembrance Day story arc", and stated that it is "vague and at this point random" what will happen to the strip afterwards, that "going daily again is highly unlikely", but that "there are still many stories that I want to tell through UF, over time".
-Since then, previous strips have been re-posted on a daily basis.
+Since then, previous comics have been re-posted on a daily basis.

+After the de facto stop of publishing new content, three one-off comics commemoration special occasions were published: